 As private keys give you access to your bitcoins, it’s important to know who holds them:

-- Self-Custodial: You hold the private keys and have full control of your bitcoins
+• Self-Custodial: You hold the private keys and have full control of your bitcoins

-- Custodial: A third party (custodian) holds the private keys giving them full control of your bitcoins
+• Custodial: A third party (custodian) holds the private keys giving them full control of your bitcoins

 While not specifically stated in the Bitcoin Whitepaper, the general ethos of Bitcoin is that you should always have custody of your bitcoins and hold your own private keys.
 You should be the only one that holds the private keys as otherwise you have to place your trust in other third parties.

-While some people choose to willingly give their private keys to other businesses – typically centralised exchanges explained below – it’s not recommended, especially for medium to large amounts.
+While some people choose to willingly give their private keys to other businesses – typically centralized exchanges explained below – it’s not recommended, especially for medium to large amounts.
 When a wallet is “custodial” it means you only have access to your bitcoins if that third party allows you to.

-Learn More: How To Send Bitcoin
+>> Learn More: How To Send Bitcoin

 If they think you have done something wrong, don’t like where you want to send your bitcoins, think you have violated their T&Cs, are forced by a government or simply just go bankrupt or get hacked you will lose access to your funds.
-Virtually all of these third parties now also force you to prove your identity with highly invasive privacy checks.
-Furthermore, it can mean it takes much longer to send your bitcoins if you have to wait for their approval.

 This isn’t just theoretical either, people have repeatedly Lost Bitcoin that were stored with these third party companies through hacks, employees disappearing with customer funds (fraud), CEO’s dying and losing the access to the funds and lately, degenerate and greedy gambling of customer funds.

 While there are a few legitimate use cases for using custodial wallets, there are many, many excellent self-custodial wallets available across all platforms that are just arguably better in most metrics.
 Don’t let anyone fool you into giving up your private keys.
-As the famous saying goes…
+As the famous saying goes

 Not your keys, not your coins!